 Wanting to Improve

-In 2012, I was feeling pretty confident about all the with the money I was making.
+In 2012, I was feeling pretty confident with my financial situation.
 I started thinking about all of the other things I could do with that extra income to improve my skills and products.
 For example, I was flying to WordCamps all over without really caring too much about the financial impact these were having on me.

 Also, I don’t want to mention him by name, but I reached out to someone who is now a fairly popular WordPress core contributor.
 We agreed on a price for him to audit one of my themes and tell me where I could improve things.
 So I emailed him the theme.
 And then… He simply never responded.
 Yikes.